equinix/terraform-equinix-network-edge/modules/c8000v/README.md

-# Network Edge Virtual Device PA-VM SubModule
+# Network Edge Virtual Device C8000V SubModule

-The Network Edge Virtual Device PA-VM Module will create Palo Alto Networks VM series firewall devices on the Equinix Network edge platform.
+The Network Edge Virtual Device C8000V Module will create C8000V autonomous mode devices on the Equinix Network edge platform.

 1. Single or Non HA device
 2. HA devices
-3. Cluster devices

-Please refer to the pa-vm-firewall-* examples in this module's registry for more details on how to leverage the submodule.
+Please refer to the c8000v-* examples in this module's registry for more details on how to leverage the submodule.

 <!-- Begin Module Docs (Do not edit contents) -->